 Wherever possible provide your web design team with final content.
-However if this isn’t feasible, add in around $75 per page if you need compelling content created – dependent on word count of course.
+However, if this isn’t feasible, add in around $75-125 per page if you need compelling content created – dependent on word count of course.

-A customised contact form is desirable on any professional website to enable you to collect enquirer information efficiently.
-Add in around $250 for this.
+A customized contact form is desirable on any professional website to enable you to collect enquirer information efficiently.
+If you are looking for more advanced contact forms that are more functional than the standard form you can expect to add in around $250 for this.

 Any website design that requires an e-commerce feature, such as a shopping cart and payment processing, will bump up the cost by $1000-$5000 depending on requirements.
 No surprise really when you consider the additional design and security elements in the coding of the pages.